xt-sys/website/content/contributing/setting-up-xtchain.md

 ### 2. Handling Execution Policy Errors
-When running the profile, you might see the following error message: **File ... cannot be loaded because running scripts is disabled on this system.**.
-This indicates that your system’s execution policy is set to block all or unsigned scripts.
+When running the profile, you might see the following error message: **File ... cannot be loaded because running scripts is disabled on this system**.
+This indicates that your system's execution policy is set to block all or unsigned scripts.
 To permanently fix it, open PowerShell as Administrator and enter:
 ```
 Set-ExecutionPolicy RemoteSigned